-Randi Hildreth is a general assignment reporter for WSFA 12 News and is based in Dothan.
+Randi Hildreth is a general assignment reporter for WBRC FOX6 News.

-She is excited to continue her news career in the Wiregrass community.
-She was born and raised in Georgia, but spent many holidays and summers in Alabama during her childhood.
+She was born and raised in Georgia but spent many holidays and summers in Alabama during her childhood.
 She has family in Birmingham, Huntsville and Montgomery.

 Before transitioning to news, Randi worked as a teacher for the nonprofit Teach for America.
 For two years, she taught ninth grade English at Wilson High School in Florence, South Carolina.

-Randi graduated with honors from the University of Georgia in May 2012 with a degree in Digital and Broadcast Journalism.
-During her time at UGA, she was a member of the National Association of Black Journalists, the National Society of Collegiate Scholars and served as president of her collegiate chapter of Delta Sigma Theta Sorority.
+Randi graduated with honors from the University of Georgia with a degree in Digital and Broadcast Journalism.
+During her time at UGA, she was a member of the National Association of Black Journalists, the National Society of Collegiate Scholars, Pamoja Dance Company, and served as president of her collegiate chapter of Delta Sigma Theta Sorority, Incorporated.

-When Randi is not working, she loves staying active through dance or sports, traveling, trying new restaurants, finding the best shopping deals, and spending time with her family and friends.
+When Randi is not working, she loves spending time with her sweet puppy - Grady, staying active through dance or sports, traveling, trying new restaurants, finding the best shopping deals, and spending time with her family and friends.

 As Ozark police continue to investigate reports of falsified drug and paternity cases involving a company contracted by the Department of Human Resources, families are coming forward with claims forged documents shattered their homes.